Esophageal rupture: Diagnosis

-The diagnosis of Boerhaave's syndrome is suggested on the plain chest radiography and confirmed by chest CT scan.
-The initial plain chest radiograph is almost always abnormal in patients with Boerhaave's syndrome and usually reveals mediastinal or free peritoneal air as the initial radiologic manifestation.
+The diagnosis of Boerhaave syndrome is suggested on the plain chest radiography and confirmed by chest CT scan.
+The initial plain chest radiograph is almost always abnormal in patients with Boerhaave syndrome and usually reveals mediastinal or free peritoneal air as the initial radiologic manifestation.
 With cervical esophageal perforations, plain films of the neck show air in the soft tissues of the prevertebral space.

 Hours to days later, pleural effusion(s) with or without pneumothorax, widened mediastinum, and subcutaneous emphysema is typically seen.
 CT scan may show esophageal wall edema and thickening, extraesophageal air, periesophageal fluid with or without gas bubbles, mediastinal widening, and air and fluid in the pleural spaces, retroperitoneum or lesser sac.

 The diagnosis of esophageal perforation could also be confirmed by water-soluble contrast esophagram (Gastrografin), which reveals the location and extent of extravasation of contrast material.
 Although barium is superior in demonstrating small perforations, the spillage of barium sulfate into the mediastinal and pleural cavities can cause an inflammatory response and subsequent fibrosis and is therefore not used as the primary diagnostic study.
 If, however, the water-soluble study is negative, a barium study should be performed for better definition.

 Endoscopy has no role in the diagnosis of spontaneous esophageal perforation.
 Both the endoscope and insufflation of air can extend the perforation and introduce air into the mediastinum.

 Patients may also have a pleural effusion high in amylase (from saliva), low pH, and may contain particles of food.